 - The admission requirements are a first degree qualifying for a profession (Bachelor’s degree, “Diplom”) in Food Technology or a related discipline with a grade of at least 2.5 and 210 ECTS credits (7-semester standard duration of studies).
 If applicants have any gaps in their specialist knowledge or have a Bachelor’s degree worth only 180 ECTS credits (6-semester standard duration of studies), they will be required to complete additional modules (study requirements).
 Applicants are also required to be employed alongside their studies for at least 19 hours per week.

 - Language Requirements

 - For German students: English language proficiency is a requirement, but no formal check is made.
 For international students: English language proficiency is a requirement, but no formal check is made.
 Also DSH 2 level German language proficiency by the day of enrolment.
 At the time of application, a lower level is sufficient.
-For the winter semester, applications up to 30 April: B 1 or equivalent; applications from 1 May: DSH 1 or B 2 or equivalent.
-For the summer semester, applications up to 31 October: B 1 or equivalent; applications from 1 November: DSH 1 or B 2 or equivalent.
+Applications up to 30 April: B 1 or equivalent; applications from 1 May: DSH 1 or B 2 or equivalent.

 - Application Deadline

 - 15 July